 Photo above: Panti Bliss (center) and cast February 15 - 17, 2018 at NYU Skirball

 THISISPOPBABY swishes into NYU Skirball Center with Riot, a 21st-century vaudevillian extravaganza.
 With a wink and a hair flip, multi-talented performers take to a small, sometimes spinning platform to sing, dance, joke, and rant.

 The sketches range from lowbrow bump-and-grinds to high-flying acts of bravado, hitting every increment in between.
-Drag queen Panti does double duty as sociable emcee and ribald comedian, her coif of blonde curls stiff and immobile as she prances in a figure-hugging dress.
+Drag queen Panti does double duty as sociable emcee and ribald comedian, her coif of blonde curls immobile as she prances in a figure-hugging dress.
 Circus artist Ronan Brady drapes his body inside a somersaulting Cyr wheel, and he preens good-naturedly through a striptease to “Whatta Man.”
 In a one-night-only appearance (each evening boasts a special guest), author Irvine Welsh of Trainspotting fame reads a profanity-laden excerpt from his soon-to-be-released Dead Men’s Trousers.
 Regardless of content or tone, everyone performs with such charm that the show could easily swerve into a parade of scene-stealing divas, yet the camaraderie stays as sky-high as Panti’s heels.

 I is for IRISH.

 A Dublin-based performance company co-presented here by Irish Arts Center, THISISPOPBABY flaunts and satirizes its culture.
 Irish stepdance duo Up & Over It taps, stamps, and kicks; one time, they use their hands instead of their feet to display their blistering prowess.
 A quartet of musical sirens issues power ballads and disco anthems that lilt plaintively, poetically, the crests and troughs following the contours of the Emerald Isle.